 Years later, Morrill recalled the final days of his old nemesis.
 “I cannot forget that when his state seceded, in January 1861, he did not leave the House with his colleagues, but lingered until he got the official copy of the ordinance of secession, and then went reluctantly and tearfully away, saying, ‘God save the country!’”

 In early 1862, Morrill asked his friend Ben Wade of Ohio to reintroduce the land-grant bill in the Senate.
 Parliamentary wrangling delayed its consideration, but no serious opposition emerged.
-On June 10th, even as the Union was still reeling from accounts of the bloodshed at Shiloh Church, the Senate passed Morrill’s bill.
+On June 10th, even as the Union was still reeling from accounts of the terrible bloodshed at the Battle of Shiloh, the Senate passed Morrill’s bill.
 The House followed on June 17th.
 President Lincoln signed it without comment on July 2, 1862.

 been happier with this result than James S. Rollins, a recently elected member of the U.S. House from Columbia, Mo.

 At age 26, Rollins had led the subscription drive to establish the University of Missouri in his home town, and had since followed the progress of the institution with intense personal interest.
 Now, even though the University was again admitting students, he was deeply concerned by what the war had wrought.
 Morrill’s bill, Rollins understood immediately, was MU’s last best hope for survival.